 - 2.5.1 All patients undergoing elective procedures should be provided, prior to admission with information on their intended treatment pathway (day surgery or enhanced recovery) that is easy to understand.
 This should include information on the operation, anaesthesia, recovery and postoperative pain relief.
 Provision of this information should be documented in the patient's notes.
 The written and verbal information given to patients before their admission to hospital should explain the purpose and nature of their recovery and the recovery department.
-The Fitter Better Sooner resources published by the Royal College of Anaesthetists and the You and your anaesthetic leaflet, published by the Royal College of Anaesthetists and the Association of Anaesthetists are examples. - 2.5.2 The information provided for patients should include information on what will happen to them in the anaesthetic room in the operating theatre and after discharge. - 2.5.4 Information should be provided in a range of formats, including written leaflets or electronic material.
-Details of websites that provide reliable, impartial and evidence based information should be made available to patients when appropriate.
-Where possible this should include large print, Braille and audio formats.
-Information should conform to the 'accessible information' standard set by the Department of Health for those with disabilities.

-- 2.5.8 Some patients, both adults and children, may need parents or other members of their family to be with them.
+The Fitter Better Sooner resources published by the Royal College of Anaesthetists and the You and your anaesthetic leaflet, published by the Royal College of Anaesthetists and the Association of Anaesthetists are examples. - 2.5.2 The information provided for patients should include information on what will happen to them in the anaesthetic room in the operating theatre and after discharge. - 2.5.8 Some patients, both adults and children, may need parents or other members of their family to be with them.
 This need is best determined at the preassessment clinic visit, so that sensitivities can be taken into account in the operative process. - 2.12.2 The child should be helped to understand events that are happening or will happen, with the use of age-specific and developmentally appropriate explanation and materials.
-There are specific issues around consent for children that need to be understood, including the particular requirements for children who are not under the care of their parents. - 6.9.1 Patients will be provided with information specific to their condition/indication for surgery in addition to information about day surgery.
-Clear and concise information given to patients at the right time and in the correct format is essential to facilitate good day surgery practice.
-Much of this information may be given to patients at preoperative assessment.
-Verbal information should always be reinforced with printed material.
-Alternative means of communication with patients, including the internet, email and text messaging should be considered. - 6.9.2 Diagrammatic representation of the patient journey through day surgery may help explain the process. - 9.7.1 Early on in the antenatal period women should be informed of the analgesic options available in their planned delivery location, so that they can make informed decision about their place of birth. - 10.9.1 Families should be provided with written or web-based resources that provide information specific to anaesthesia before the planned surgery/procedure, and contact details for the preassessment team should be provided in case they have further questions or need to speak directly with their anaesthetist.
-The leaflet 'Information for Teenagers, Children and Parents' is available from the RCOA website, and other leaflets there and on the Association of Paediatric Anaesthetists of Great Britain and Ireland (APAGBI) website provide other patient, parent and carer information resources.
+There are specific issues around consent for children that need to be understood, including the particular requirements for children who are not under the care of their parents. - 6.9.2 Diagrammatic representation of the patient journey through day surgery may help explain the process.

+- 9.7.1 Early on in the antenatal period women should be informed of the analgesic options available in their planned delivery location, so that they can make informed decision about their place of birth. - 10.9.1 Families should be provided with written or web-based resources that provide information specific to anaesthesia before the planned surgery/procedure, and contact details for the preassessment team should be provided in case they have further questions or need to speak directly with their anaesthetist.
+The leaflet 'Information for Teenagers, Children and Parents' is available from the RCoA website, and other leaflets there and on the Association of Paediatric Anaesthetists of Great Britain and Ireland (APAGBI) website provide other patient, parent and carer information resources.